 SEPA will begin registering drinks producers from 1 January 2022.

-Under the Climate Change (Scotland) Act 2009, Scottish Ministers can approve an application to become a scheme administrator to run deposit return in Scotland.
-A scheme administrator will have responsibility for ensuring that the scheme operates smoothly from day one, including the efficient and correct flow of money and containers.
+The scheme administrator will have responsibility for ensuring that the scheme operates smoothly from day one, including the efficient and correct flow of money and containers.

 The producer fee

-Drinks producers that choose to fulfil their obligations through a scheme administrator will likely to be asked to pay a small fee for each container they place on the market.
+Drinks producers that choose to fulfil their obligations through the scheme administrator will likely to be asked to pay a small fee for each container they place on the market.
 This will cover the costs of collecting and managing your containers for recycling.

 This will cover the costs of collecting and recycling drinks containers and it will be paid to the scheme administrator.